YanlongLi/Note/papers/vis/notes.md

 -	rectangular division algorithm
 - an experimental evaluation of EncCon’s layout algorithm
 - a new focusþcontext viewing technique for the navigation of large hierarchies
-	- zoomingþlayering concept rather than traditional enlarge + embedded concept
+	- zooming-layering concept rather than traditional enlarge + embedded concept

 ### Differences
 ### Benefits